Harshavignyan/FootBall/README.md

 - **src/**: Contains React components and Redux slices.
 - **server.js**: The main server file that sets up Express and socket.io.

+## Routes

+The following routes are available in the application:
+- `/prematchboard`: For setting up countries before the match starts.
+- `/operator`: For managing and updating live scores.
+- `/customer`: For viewing live scores.

 ## Author

 **Harsha Vignyan Ayaluri**